AmigaLabs/clib4/README.md

 ## Limitations and caveats

-The new functions and code most of the time is tested.
-Also some tests has been added to be sure that added features and functions are working correctly.
+The new functions and code, most of the time are tested and some tests has been added to be sure that added features and functions are working correctly.
 Usually all new functions has been tested against linux.
 If you find any issue please <a href="https://github.com/afxgroup/clib2/issues">report it</a>.

 ### Libraries